I think we can all agree on this point: It’s really difficult to stand out in your customers’ busy inboxes.

 One study that showed FOMO/scarcity comes from Worchel, Lee and Adewole.
 They showed two jars with similar cookies inside each jar to a group of students.

-However, when 8 cookies was removed from one jar, the students immediately valued that jar as being more desirable.
+However, when 8 cookies were removed from one jar, the students immediately valued that jar as being more desirable.

 How to use it